lussierc/blockchain-19/writing/report.md

 - testing -- looked at previous 203 projects
 - hash function -- manual run through so we knew it worked
 - implementation -- forgot to convert lowercase letter to uppercase when calculating ascii
+- troubleshooting nonce values -- returning incorrect values

+In every project there are bound to be some bumps along the road.

 ## If worked in a team, description of the way in which you and your team members shared the project work